 ~ Developed and envisioned by the GCNWI Council Historians - 2016

 Our archive collection continues to grow thanks to Girl Scout alumnae and family members who generously donate uniforms they wore, badges they earned, camp gear they used, and other memorabilia from their days as Girl Scouts and leaders.
-Our collection includes photographs and publications, both from GSUSA, as well as the former Councils in our current geographic area.
+Our collection also includes photographs and publications both from GSUSA and the previous Councils that merged into GSGCNWI.

 Utilizing these items, we can answer your questions about: